tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 Swordwork was ten, and Wade's skill in climbing was 3, Bob would roll `3 + 5 = 8` dice, and he could reroll a total of ten ones.
 If Bob succeeds the skill check, his attack is successful, and in this case, Wade would be totally screwed.
 Item bonuses still apply.
 For clarification, what happens when the attack succeeds depends entirely upon the weapon used and how lethal or where the attack was supposed to be.
 It is only important that you use your common sense.
-Item effects like debuffs from poison or something like that should be listed in the item description.

 ### Random Strikes